 Jimmy Foxx died an alcoholic

-in a skidrow hotel
+in a skid row hotel

 room.

-Beau Jack ending up shining
+Beau Jack ended up shining

-just where he
+shoes, just where he

 began.